 The livestock pens generate bad smells so they’re a fair way away from the dwellings.
 Pet cats live inside the houses.
 Noisy dogs for hunting and guarding live outside.
 We never saw a dog inside the communal area and they weren’t very friendly.

 The homes inside the longhouse were spacious, huge even.
 They came with electricity, TV, showers, toilets and coffee machines but no wi-fi and rare phone signals.

 This village is now accessible by a dirt track and the Iban boast an impressive collection of 4 wheel drives and pick up trucks.
 We walked to the longhouse rather than taking the road to enjoy trekking in the forests and farmlands.

-Video – Longhouse in Sarawak Jungle Trekking Adventure
+Video – Iban Longhouse in Sarawak Jungle Trekking Adventure

 We couldn’t possibly squeeze everything into the words and photos in this post.
-Our short video ( under a minute) explains more about our longhouse stay, trekking and jungle adventure in Sarawak Borneo.
+Our short video (under a minute) explains more about our Iban longhouse stay, trekking, and jungle adventure in Sarawak Borneo.

 Who Are The Iban?

 The Iban are the largest single ethnic group in Sarawak.
-It is thought that they originally may have come to Borneo from Vietnam many years ago.
+It is thought that the Iban people may have come to Borneo from Vietnam, many years ago.
 They are the Sea Dayaks, just one type of Dayak people from Borneo.